* For a online PowerPoint Slide Show on the Joint Tax Reform Visit

 Following key committee votes Wednesday, lawmakers are poised to pass a sweeping $31.6 billion property tax reform package today.

+Budget committees in both chambers on Wednesday passed a trio of bills to roll back rates and set up a new property tax structure.
 Both chambers could conclude their work as early as today as they take up measures that would roll back tax rates to 2006 levels and cap them at the same level as personal income growth.
 That proposal passed with only a single dissenting vote in committees Wednesday.

 More controversial, the members must decide whether to ask voters as early as January to amend the state constitution to eliminate a popular property tax cap for most homesteaders in exchange for higher homestead exemptions.
 That measure passed committees on party line votes.